thundering-silence/DEMU/README.md

 ## What it does

-The Decentralized European Monetary Unit protocol allows users to mint a EURO-pegged stablecoin by depositing collateral.
+The Decentralized European Monetary Unit protocol allows users to mint DEMU, a EURO-pegged stablecoin.

-Users holding any of the supported collaterals can supply such assets to the protocol and mint DEMU at varying LTVs completely for free (except for gas).
+Users holding any of the supported collaterals can supply such assets to the protocol and mint DEMU completely for free (except for gas).
 Once they wish to withdraw their deposited assets, all they have to do is burn enough DEMU to unlock their collateral and withdraw it.

-If the collateral value was to drop below the liquidation threshold, it would be possible for anyone to repay the excess amount on behalf of the 'underwater' account and claim a portion of the collateral.
+If the collateral value were to drop below the liquidation threshold, it would be possible for anyone to repay the excess amount on behalf of the 'underwater' account and claim a portion of the collateral.

+The vault implements EIP3156 allowing for flash loans of collateralized assets and flash minting of DEMU for free.
+In addition the vault implements EIP2612 allowing for a better UX on dapps.

+The protocol integrates two services from Chainlink:
+- All price data is pulled from their Data Feeds
+- The automated liquidation system is built on top of their Keepers network

 All the price data is pulled from Chainlink Data Feeds.

 ## How we built it

 The protocol revolves around a handful of contracts:
 - _DEMU.sol_: a ERC20 token and vault holding collateral
 - _PriceOracle.sol_: a contract capable of pulling data from Chainlinks's aggregators